psas/procedure-book/08-LaunchTowerComputer.markdown

  1. **Mount** LTC box to the launch tower.
  1. Turn power and arming switches on side bulkhead to **off**.
+    - Verify that the arming switch actually turns off using the DMM in "beep" mode
  1. Verify shorting bar is in place on side bulkhead.
+    - Verify that shorting bar actually shorts using the DMM in "beep" mode.
  1. Check fuse on side bulkhead.